Tropical semiring: Definition

-The unit for ⊕ is −∞, and the unit for ⊗ is 0.
+The identity element unit for $\oplus$ is $-\infty$, and the identity element unit for $\otimes$ is 0.

 The two semirings are isomorphic under negation $x \mapsto -x$, and generally one of these is chosen and referred to simply as the tropical semiring.
 Conventions differ between authors and subfields: some use the min convention, some use the max convention.

+The two tropical semirings are the limit ("tropicalization", "dequantization") of the log semiring as the base goes to infinity $b \to \infty$ (max-plus semiring) or to zero $b \to 0$ (min-plus semiring).

 Tropical addition is idempotent, thus a tropical semiring is an example of an idempotent semiring.

 A tropical semiring is also referred to as a tropical algebra, though this should not be confused with an associative algebra over a tropical semiring.

 Tropical exponentiation is defined in the usual way as iterated tropical products.